About the course

 You may choose to pursue a single language or study two literatures, including English, comparatively.
 You may also follow programmes in European enlightenment, cultural studies, or medieval literatures.

 The theoretical/methodological course runs across during Michaelmas and Hilary terms, and involves a series of hour-long lectures and, depending on student numbers, either seminars or tutorials, lasting up to two hours, in which students give presentations to their tutor/s and peers.
-At the end of Hilary term, students must submit a 5,000-7,000 word paper.
+At the end of Hilary term, students must submit an essay for assessment.

 Each special subject runs across one of either Michaelmas or Hilary terms, and normally involves four meetings, which, depending on student numbers, may take the form of classes or tutorials.
 These meetings are normally fortnightly.